 And soon after they fell in love.

 Ironically their first visit had already been planned and took place shortly after we met.
 Nicole braved the park with an army of support.
 The fact that I was not there can be verified by the holiday card picture that commemorated the event.
-Children wearing leashes would have never occured on my watch.
+Children wearing leashes would have never occurred on my watch.

 As our families began to blend together, it was not long before it was time for a joint trip to the park.
 Annual passes were purchased and these trips became regular occurrences.
 Memories were being laid for yet another incarnation of the family unit.